Book Your Appointment Now

 Frequently Asked Questions

 Yes.
-Virtual telemedicine clinics with CPSA, CPSO, or CPSBC-licensed physicians can assess and issue a legal prescription you can fill at your local pharmacy without you ever needing a family doctor.
+Virtual telemedicine clinics with, or licensed doctors can assess and issue a legal prescription you can fill at your local pharmacy without you ever needing a family doctor.
 This is the route most of the 6.5 million Canadians without a regular GP now use.

 No. Ozempic is a Schedule 1 prescription-only drug under Health Canada regulations.
-Any website or service offering it without a real physician consultation is operating illegally, and the medication received may be counterfeit.
-Always verify the prescriber holds a valid provincial license.
+Any website or service offering it without a real doctor consultation is operating illegally, and the medication received may be counterfeit.
+Always verify the prescriber holds a valid licence.

 Personal importation of Ozempic into Canada is prohibited under the Food and Drugs Act except in narrowly defined circumstances.
 Counterfeit semaglutide has been intercepted by the CBSA, and unregulated compounded versions carry significant health risk.
 Use a licensed Canadian pharmacy for safety and legal protection.